grayd4/WebcamScraper/README.md

 # WebcamScraper
-Basic web scraper for various webcams
+Basic web scraper for various webcams.
+This can be tweaked to work with other cams, but right now the command only works with glacier nat'l park cams

 Besides python3 this is necessary: